OML-NPA/EasyML.jl/README.md

 - `Output::Segmentation_output_options`: holds settings for output of application of a model to new data.

-Put your features in a vector and write `model_data.features = your_features`.
+Put your classes into a vector and write `model_data.classes = your_classes`.

-It is suggested to use `modify_output(model_data.features[n])` to edit a feature, where `n` is an index of a feature.

 Run `design_network()` to open a GUI for neural network creation.
 Click a save icon to save your network to the workspace.

 <img  src="docs/screenshots/design.png" height = 340em>

 NB!
-A number of neurons for the final layer should equal to the number of features plus the number of borders that should be detected.
+A number of neurons for the final layer should equal to the number of classes plus the number of borders that should be detected in case of segmentation.

 `save_model(url::String)`: saves your model, uses `.model` extension.